Strawberry And Rhubarb Jam (No Pectin)

 - Once ready, the jam will be very hot.
 To ensure my jars don’t crack I have very warm water sitting in them for about 10 minutes before the jam is done.
 Tip this out then pour the jam into the spotlessly clean jars, wipe the rims of any excess then seal with a lid.
 Leave to cool slightly on the bench then store in the fridge and use within a couple of months.

-- Bring a large pot of water to the boil about half an hour before the jam is ready.
-Ensure its deep enough to hold both a trivet and cover your jam jars by 2-3cm / 1-inch.
+- Place a trivet in a large saucepan (a stock pot is great for this) then place the jam jars on the trivet.
+Fill the pot with as much water as needed to cover the jam jars by 2-3cm / 1-inch.
 The trivet is necessary, as it stops the jars wobbling around while the water simmers.
 This can result in the lids not sealing.

 - Run a knife around the edge inside the jar to get rid of any air bubbles.